MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/workspaces-command.md

    `<team-project-collection-url>`
    :::column-end:::
    :::column span="3":::
-   The URL of the project collection that contains the workspaces about which you want to display information (for example, http://myserver:8080/tfs/DefaultCollection).
+   The URL of the project collection that contains the workspaces about which you want to display information, for example, `https://myserver:8080/tfs/DefaultCollection`.
    :::column-end:::
 :::row-end:::
 :::row:::